Byzantine Braided Gold Necklace with a Medallion representing Fortune and Bellerophon and A Bracelet with Pseudo-Medallions

 Dia: 8.2 cm

-This composition rather accurately refers to the iconography of the famous Bellerophon silver plate kept at the Musée d’art et d’histoire, in Geneva, and dated to the 6th century.
+This composition rather accurately refers to the iconography of the famous Bellerophon silver plate kept at the Musée d’art et d’histoire in Geneva and dated to the 6th century.
 The representation of the Chimera is missing on the plate.
 There are only a few representations of this scene and even less dated to the Byzantine period.
-One can mention only two other images of Pegasus and Bellerophon respectively dated to the late 4th-early 5th and to the 5th century: a contorniate medallion and an openwork ivory plaque, now in the British Museum, formerly in the Maskell collection (Vollbach n.
+One can mention only two other images of Pegasus and Bellerophon, respectively dated to the late 4th-early 5th and to the 5th century: a contorniate medallion and an openwork ivory plaque, now in the British Museum, formerly in the Maskell collection (Vollbach n.
 67).
-On these two representations, the man and the horse are shown in mid battle against the chimera.
+In these two representations, the man and the horse are shown in the mid-battle against the chimera.